 Financial abuse is a form of abuse that many people do not always consider.
 Unfortunately, older people, especially those who are sick, are easy marks in some instances.
 Part of this is because they are relying on others to do simple tasks for them, like banking.
 Less-than-honest staff may steal a patient’s financial information.
 Financial abuse can also take place when providers charge unreasonably high prices or unnecessary expenses.

 Has Your Loved One Been Injured In A Nursing Home?

 If you believe your loved one is being subjected to nursing home abuse you should speak with a nursing home neglect attorney as soon as possible.
 Contact us online or call our Charleston, South Carolina office directly at 843.488.2359 to schedule your consultation.
 We are also able to meet clients at our Conway, Myrtle Beach, Murrells Inlet, Mt.
-Pleasant, North Myrtle Beach or North Charleston office locations.
+Pleasant, North Myrtle Beach, North Charleston, or Florence office locations.